karthik-anipindi/in-60-seconds/PITCHME.md

 @snapend
 @snap[west span-70]
 @ul[spaced text-white]
-Throughout the time period of the gold rush, because all the settlers came to California, the Native Americans population decreased due to the lack of space occupied by settlers.
+Throughout the time period of the gold rush, because all the settlers came to California, the Native Americans population decreased due to the space occupied by settlers.

 ---?color=#E58537